laravel/docs/eloquent-relationships.md

 <a name="constraining-eager-loads"></a>
 ### Constraining Eager Loads

-Sometimes you may wish to eager load a relationship, but also specify additional query constraints for the eager loading query.
+Sometimes you may wish to eager load a relationship, but also specify additional query conditions for the eager loading query.
 Here's an example:

     $users = App\User::with(['posts' => function ($query) {
         $query->where('title', 'like', '%first%');